 - Once done, place the hose of a vacuum cleaner directly on the holes to vacuum out the dust and debris.

-- Clean with acetone and dry off with a soft clean cloth in the end.
+- Clean with acetone and dry off with a soft, clean cloth.

 - Apply duct tape on the borders of the drilled area on all four sides to protect the surrounding boat surface.